Basic Philosophy regarding Corporate Governance

 Board of Directors

-The Board of Directors of the Company consists of six directors (including two outside directors) and holds a regular meeting one a month, in principle, and an extraordinary meeting as needed.
+The Board of Directors of the Company consists of five directors (including two outside directors) and holds a regular meeting one a month, in principle, and an extraordinary meeting as needed.
 At the meetings of the Board of Directors, the directors deliberate and adopt a resolution on important matters related to those listed below.

 (1) Matters related to the general meetings of shareholders